Introducing Nuemark: A Markdown dialect for rich, interactive content

 The content after applying some context-specific styling

-With Nuemark, you start with pure content: text, images, and videos and only then move into layout and design.
+With Nuemark, you start with pure content: Text, images, and videos and only then move into layout and design.
 By starting with a content-first mindset, you will ensure that the page design evolves to support what's inside it.
 Not the other way around.

 Built-in set of headless UI components